-I like this quote, and let me explain.
 Look at most of the famous logo marks globally and try to reverse engineer them.
-In isolation, they don’t mean much.
-But the logos should give a feeling or emotion about the product or company.
-Only when combined with copy,branding and marketing will it tell the whole story.
+In isolation, the logos don’t mean much apart from evoking a feeling or emotion about the product or company.
+It’s only when combined with copy, branding and marketing that the combination of logo and branding will it tell the whole story.

 Make sure your business is easy to recognise with a logo design or logo mark that captures the essence of your business and personality.

-Below is a logo mark I designed for Business Fitness – accounting software.
-A modern company, evolving with an industry moving from paper to cloud technology.
+I designed a logo mark for Business Fitness – accounting software—a modern company evolving from a paper-based industry to cloud technology.